ruslanguba/Primal-Flame-Team1/README.md

 ## 🧠 Development Focus
 This project was created to practice:
+- Team-based development
 - Character movement and physics
+- Gameplay logic separation
 - Level design for platformers
-- Gameplay logic separation
-- Working with multiple scenes
+- Working with deadlines

 ## 🔗 Links
 🎮 Play on Itch.io: https://noidan.itch.io/primal-flame